cfarrell02/TicTacToe/README.md

 love ./src
 ```

 Alternatively, precompiled versions of the game are available in the release section.
-Please download the latest one.
+Please download the latest one for your platform.

+- Windows: Download the zip and run the exe file.
+Note.
+The zip also contains dlls that are crucial to running the game.
+- MacOS: TODO.

 ## Mods